yulonglim/tp/docs/DeveloperGuide.md

 * **Class list panel:** The panel on the UI that displays the list of classes in TeachBook to the user
 * **CLI:** Command Lind Interface
+* **Current student list** A list containing either all the students from the currently selected class if there is a currently selected class, or all the students from all the classes if there is no currently selected class.
 * **Currently selected class:** The class that is currently being highlighted on the class list panel.
 Some commands will act on the currently selected class such as addStudent
 * **Filtered student list:** The list of students that is currently being displayed on the student list panel
 * **Grading system:** A particular scale that schools use for evaluating the performance of students in exams (e.g. A, B, C, E and F)